minozheros/ImGui-Designer/.github/instructions/first.instructions.md

 9. **Interaction & Suggestions:**

+- Before making any code change, perform an extensive search of the codebase to find the most appropriate and maintainable location for new code, extensions, or modifications.
+Avoid duplication and ensure maintainability by reusing or extending existing components where possible.
+Document any non-obvious placement decisions.
 - Break down complex tasks into steps and explain reasoning.
 - Offer multiple solutions or viewpoints when appropriate.
 - Seek clarity if a question is unclear.